 Shakespeare is also thrown into the mix, along with some attempts at very black humour, which only extract a few nervous giggles from the audience.
 It seems that by expanding its reach (former shows have been solely about Belarus) the company has overstretched itself and missed its target.
 Indeed, it’s the last story about the arrest and execution of a young Belarusian man for a crime he didn’t commit that is the night’s most hard-hitting, particularly when the company sings.

 Belarus Free Theatre is clearly a courageous and remarkable company, and much of the show is visually interesting, particularly the final onion chopping scene (though don’t sit in the front row unless you’re prepared to get dirty).
 But by taking on the human rights abuses of the whole world, they have lost some of their impact and instead of leaving you with the urge to protest, they may leave you with compassion fatigue.

-Trash Cuisine is on at the Young Vic until 15th June 2013, for further information or to book visit here.
+Trash Cuisine is at the Young Vic until 15th June 2013.
+For further information or to book visit the theatre’s website here.